websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

    If your Site's theme uses JavaScript, it’s best to add custom JavaScript code to the theme rather than an individual page or Page Set.
 This ensures your Site’s JavaScript code remains in one place.
 If your theme does not use JavaScript, place all of your Site's JavaScript code here.
 ```

 **Mobile Device Rules**: Determine whether a page uses its Page Set's rules for mobile devices or is uniquely configured.
-These rules determine how a page's content renders for different types of mobile devices. <!--Link to "Mobile Device Rules" article when ready-->
+These rules determine how a page's content renders for different types of mobile devices.

 **Customization Settings**: Determine whether a Widget Page's columns are *Customizable* for users.
 If customization is enabled, specify the columns users can customize.
 See [Personalizing Pages](../using-widget-pages/enabling-user-personalization-of-widget-pages.md) for more information.